Deschutes River near Benham Falls Oregon

 Backup water

-If the lower canyon is too windy, too hot, or too regulation-heavy for the day you want, pivot to the Middle Deschutes for a smaller canyon trout plan or to the Metolius for a colder, more technical trout option.
+If the lower canyon is too windy, too hot, or too rule-heavy for the day you want, pivot to the Middle Deschutes for a smaller canyon trout plan or to the Metolius for a colder, more technical trout option.

-Maupin and river road corridor
+Maupin and river road area

 Central lower-river base with road, boat, and day-use planning.